 What Is a Wind Mitigation Inspection?

 A wind mitigation inspection is a visual examination of a home’s existing ability (or lack of ability) to withstand damage during a windstorm.
-During an inspection, a licensed general contractor, architect, engineer, building inspector, or home inspector examines various features of your home and describes their current condition as well as any improvements that could make the property more wind resistant.
+During an inspection, a licensed general contractor, architect, engineer, building inspector, or home inspector examines various features of your home and notes how well they are able to withstand wind as well as any improvements that could make the property more wind resistant.

 Surprisingly, as of November 2019, wind mitigation inspections are not required in the state of Florida.
 But they are something that EDC highly recommends for every Florida homeowner.

 If They’re Not Required, Why Should I Get One?

 Hurricane season lasts from June 1st to November 30th but it doesn’t take a named hurricane to damage a home.
 Water can enter through vents or poorly sealed windows.
 Strong winds can detach a roof.
 Even a small leak in your roof can cause thousands of dollars worth of damage, especially if it goes unnoticed.